St. Bride's Church, Dublin

-St. Bride's Church was a Church of Ireland church located in Bride St., Dublin, Ireland.
-It was closed in 1898 and demolished to make way for social housing.
+St. Bride's Church was a Church of Ireland church located at the corner of Bride Street and Bride Road, Dublin, Ireland.

+It was closed in 1898 and demolished to make way for social housing constructed by the Iveagh Trust, later to be named the Iveagh Trust Buildings.

 The church

 The original St. Bride's church was an ancient Irish church located south of the walls of Dublin, dating back to pre-Viking times, and dedicated to St. Bridget (Naomh Bríd).
 It was located north-east of where St. Patrick's Cathedral now stands.
 By a grant of St. Laurence O'Toole in 1178, its revenues were appropriated to the Priory of the Holy Trinity (Christ Church Cathedral), but his was later transferred to the Economy Fund of St. Patrick's Cathedral.
 Until the Reformation its history was devoid of incident.

+1684 structure

-The church (now belonging to the Church of Ireland) was rebuilt in 1684 by Nathaniel Foy, rector of St. Bride's, born in York but educated in Dublin.
-He later became Bishop of Waterford where he founded Bishop Foy's School.
+The church (at that time belonging to the Church of Ireland) was rebuilt in 1684 by Nathaniel Foy, rector of St. Bride's, born in York but educated in Dublin.
+It followed the uniting of the parish of St Bride with that of St Stephen and St Michael Le Pole which ultimately resulted in the demise of both of those medieval churches.